D-Andreev/node-rank-fns/README.md

 <a name="TODO"></a>
 ### TODO
 - Make functions with promises instead of callbacks.
-- Move k and b as parameters of addon constructor
--

 <a name="Changelog"></a>
 ### Changelog